danielaruizl1/NeRF/README.md

 ```
 You can exchange the *mutant.txt* for the .txt file of your preference.
 Choose the object you would like to render and exists in the configs folder.

-## Test
+## Part 2: Test
 Now run the test over your rendered output with the following code,
 ```
 python run_dnerf.py --config configs/mutant.txt --render_only --render_test
 ```
 This command will run the `mutant` experiment.
 Remember to exchange this .txt if you chose another dataset.
 When finished, results are saved to `./logs/mutant/renderonly_test_799999`
-## Metrics
+## Part 3: Metrics
 Finally, to quantitatively evaluate model run the `metrics.py` file.
-Report your results in the report.
+Report your results in the report and discuss about it.

 ** Please, push your _.mp4_ files to the repository so that we can observe your qualitative results. **